 Whatever logo you like and however you orient it.
 These brands are mindful of such things as; the ratio with which the artwork and text if any, present themselves.
 This is important for a few reasons.
 First, the text can not overpower the brand logo as to jump out at the observer.
 Of course on the other hand the logo also cannot be so prominent in size compared to the text that the text is barely noticeable.
 Brands search for a long time for ideas for their logo design online.

 Would it Translate and Market Well

 The last thing to worry about is whether the whole brand logo is multi-purpose and marketable.
-If you are the kind of brand that could have their logos plastered from walls to buses, and be well perceived then you’re losing brand recognition points by having a logo that doesn’t appear well on t-shirts, backpacks, and even helmets.
+If you are the kind of brand that could have its brand logos plastered from walls to buses and be well-perceived, then you’re losing brand recognition points by having a logo that doesn’t appear well on t-shirts, backpacks, and even helmets.
 Apparel is a good step to take when subtly marketing to the general public.
 For example, Red Bull can market their name on almost anything, so they are, but Rolex cannot follow them down the same avenue.
-This marketing overload serves companies well and they never opt to not use this option.
+This marketing overload serves companies well, and they never opt to not use this option.

 Think of your all-time favorite brands.
 What do they look like in your mind?
 Are they text-oriented or centered around the artwork?
-The most popular brands indeed have to be known for their logos as much as their quality work and product.
-Although it’s something to be said that most popular brands have their name in the logo, be it initials or the full name, to have an association with the consumer.
+The most popular brands indeed have to be known for their brand logos as much as their quality work and products.
+However, it’s something to be said that most popular brands have their name in the logo, be it initials or the full name, to have an association with the consumer.